Ungulate

 The term means, roughly, "being hoofed" or "hoofed animal".
-As a descriptive term, "ungulate" normally excludes cetaceans as they do not possess most of the typical morphological characteristics of other ungulates, but recent discoveries indicate that they were also descended from early artiodactyls.
-Ungulates are typically herbivorous and many employ specialized gut bacteria to allow them to digest cellulose.
-Some modern species, such as pigs, are omnivorous, while some prehistoric species, such as mesonychians, were carnivorous.
+As a descriptive term, "ungulate" normally excludes cetaceans as they do not possess most of the typical morphological characteristics of other ungulates, but they were also descended from early artiodactyls.
+Ungulates are typically herbivorous and many employ specialized gut bacteria to enable them to digest cellulose, though some members may deviate from this: several species of pigs and the extinct entelodonts are omnivorous, while cetaceans and the extinct mesonychians are carnivorous.